enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 Stat Inference:
 alias: (Summarize/Answer) (Revise 1-2-3) (Mindmap)
 ---
-**Why do we take FDR rather than FWE?**
+FWR: Prob of number of errors we're gonna make, FDR Number of errors we make **Why do we take FDR rather than FWE?**
 	Bc the FWE will often leave no data with significant results.
 It can be too conservative.
 **What's FDR?**